puppetlabs/puppet-docs/source/pe/2.7/overview_whats_new.markdown

 ---

 ### Version 2.7.1
 PE 2.7.1 is a maintenance release.
-It modifies the way PE manages auth_conf, fixes an issue with puppet's augeas lenses, and adds several patches to address security issues.
-See the [Appendix](appendix.html#release-notes) for release notes detailing the changes.
+It modifies the way PE manages the auth_conf file, fixes an issue with puppet's augeas lenses, and adds several patches to address security issues.
+See the [Appendix](appendix.html#release-notes) for release notes detailing these changes.

 #### Changes to auth.conf Management

-PE's management of the auth.conf file has been changed such that it will not be over-written during puppet runs after upgrading.
+PE's management of the auth.conf file has been changed.
+Now, after upgrading, the file will not be over-written on the subsequent puppet run.

 #### Puppet Augeas Lens Fix

-An issue with PE's file paths have been fixed so that augeas now runs correctly on Solaris systems.
+An issue with PE's file paths has been fixed so that augeas now runs correctly on Solaris systems.

 #### Security Patches